 Start by working backwards from the due date.
 Think back to the last time a similar assignment was due.
 You probably completed it the night or day before, at the last minute, with little time to check for errors or mistakes.
 If you had had the time you needed to do a quality job on that task, how long might it have taken?
 The first time you do this, you may need to estimate a few of the tasks, or you can just use history as a guide (especially if procrastination has not been a life-long problem for you).

 - All tasks can and should be broken down into parts

 Each task should have a number of milestones, dates you should set for yourself when certain parts of that task should be completed.
 For instance, writing a paper might have five or six milestones: (1) select topic; (2) research topic; (3) organize notes into a paper outline; (4) write rough draft; (5) have friend review; (6) write final draft and review.
 Each one of these should be noted in the organizer with a due date.

 - Keep track of other activities and dates

-Note holidays, times you need to set aside for other social activities, other professional appointments, and dates that impact your school or work schedule.
-Sometimes people leave these blank, forgetting that a trip to visit some friends could easily impact their study time a day or two ahead of time as they have to pack, make arrangements for their pets, etc.
+Note holidays, times you need to set aside for other social activities, other professional appointments, and dates that affect your school or work schedule.
+Sometimes people leave these blank, forgetting that a trip to visit some friends could easily affect their study time a day or two ahead of time as they have to pack, make arrangements for their pets, etc.